 A Level 2 assessment is triggered by either multiple Level 1 assessments within a running twelve-month period, or by the confirmed presence of E. coli bacteria in the system.
-A Level 2 assessment is conducted by field staff and provides a much more detailed evaluation of the public water system.
+A Level 2 assessment is conducted by field staff and provides a much more detailed evaluation of the PWS.